MK2018/QuickJS/docs/installsetup.rst

 		</body>
 	</html>

 These are essential.
 Without these imports, Quick.JS is not installed.
+If you used a CDN, those above statements were replaced with links to JSDelivr's servers.
+They function in the same manner.

 The next thing to note is the ``<qk-page>`` tags scattered around the document, as we see here:

 .. code-block:: html